XML CH10 mapping

 example.tma is a TMATS file included by the XML file and must be stored in the same directory.

 The free FLIDAS version includes an implementation for conversion in both directions.
 You can also use the free software to inspect the results immediately.
-The basic commercial version can provide more details on the converted data as it offers further low level access to all CH10 properties.
+The basic commercial version can provide more details on the converted data as it offers further low level access to all CH10 properties and also verifies the file format to some extent.
 Also it offers some options on the generated XML code (improves maintainability for different use scenarios).

 You will find the downloadable software and the manual for the extended version on the FLIDAS product page.
 The manual includes a short description of the implementation in the chapter 4.20.